 My business focus for the next couple of months is to market my new writing packages.
-These are designed with small to medium sized business owners in mind who need help with their communications.
-The offerings are monthly retainer packages which allow businesses to increase their brand visbility with a choice of blogs, articles, newsletters, social media content and other written content, tailored to the individual business.
-The packages are flexbile which means that even if a business chooses say the basic package which is 2 blogs, 4 posts and 1 newsletter, they can flex this to their actual needs each month by swapping one type of writing for another.
+These are designed with small to medium-sized business owners in mind who need help with their communications.
+The offerings are monthly retainer packages that allow businesses to increase their brand visibility with a choice of blogs, articles, newsletters, social media content and other written content, tailored to the individual business.
+The packages are flexible which means that even if a business chooses say the basic package which is 2 blogs, 4 posts and 1 newsletter, they can flex this to their actual needs each month by swapping one type of writing for another.

 I have been very busy writing today, so I haven’t been on social media much and haven’t been paying much attention to the news throughout the day.
 I like it – I feel calmer for not having overloaded myself with all the negativity and scare stories that are swirling around the internet at the moment.